PhantomAppDevelopment/socialmedia-as3/twitter/README.md

 }
 ```

-We initialized a StageWebView instance, set its dimensions to match the stage size and assign the URL provided by the Twitter API.
+We initialized a StageWebView instance, set its dimensions to match the stage size and assigned the URL provided by the Twitter API.
 Now we are going to retrieve a token located in the URL.

 ```actionscript
 private function locationChange(event:LocationChangeEvent):void